fhery021/KataLeanOn/TECHDEBT.md

 # Technical debt 📣 📉

-- 🤷‍♂ Do this or that better when refactoring
+- 🤷‍♂ Empty game board should be in some common place (TestHelper)